The Vic Wells Association Newletter Autumn 2006:

 Actor Charles Dance, QBE;

-Anthony Frend, formerly general director Welsh National Opera & English National Opera, QBE;
+Anthony Frend, formerly general director Welsh National Opera & English National

 Ashley Page, Artistic Director Scottish Ballet, QBE;